varelaerick/Portfolio/index.md

 ## **About Me**

-In 2016 I created my first ecommerce and I had my first contact with Web Analysis.
-Searching how to bring more users for my website I got to know Pay-Per-Click (PPC) advertising and I became a Google Partner specialist on it.
+In 2016 I created my first eCommerce and I had my first contact with Web Analysis.
+Searching how to bring more users to my website I got to know Pay-Per-Click (PPC) advertising and I became a Google Partner specialist on it.
 So, I founded the b-block that started providing PPC services and Web Analysis all over Brazil.
-Since 2019, I am studying Data Analytics and Data Science doing projects correlated with my background experiences, looking to bring value for my business, new knowledge and great finds.
+Since 2019, I am studying Data Analytics and Data Science, doing projects correlated with my background experiences, looking to bring value for my business, new knowledge, and great finds.
 <br/>
 <br/>
 <br/>

 ## **Personal Projects**

-In my personal projects I was always looking to bring some kind of value for my business.
-For that reason, most of my projects are related to websites data, predictions or insights.
+In my projects, I was always looking to bring some value to online businesses somehow.
+For that reason, my projects are related to websites data, predictions, or insights.
 The projects are the following:
 <br/>
 <br/>

 ### **Google Ads - Search Queries Clustering**
-* I tested 4 different cluster somethings to label the **Search Queries** based on the users Online Behavior to help online businesses to reduce costs in their campaigns.
+* I tested 4 different clusters algorithms to label the **Search Queries** based on the users Online Behavior to help online businesses reduce costs in their campaigns.
 * The 4 different cluster somethings were: **K Means**, **Spectral Clustering**, **Agglomerative Clustering**, **Gaussian Mixture**.
-* Specified the number of clusters using **Silhouette Score** for each of the cluster algos.
+* Specified the number of clusters using **Silhouette Score** for each of the cluster algorithms.
 * All of the algorithms show very good results, but the most important thing was to find the most meaningful cluster.
 We choose the **Gaussian Mixture** for some reasons, detailed in section 9 - The Best Choice.
 * The project is currently being deployed in a web application.
 <br/>